program-training/class-6-ERP-front/README.md

 VITE_BASE_URL

-in the front , is responsible of the connections between the bek and the front
+in the front , is responsible of the connections between the baek and the front